 Lastly, being separated from your spouse does not always mean that you must be living at separate addresses.
 Being separated means that you and your spouse must be living separate lives.
-From the courts perspective living at separate address is the easiest way to prove this.
+From the court's perspective, living at separate addresses is the easiest way to prove this.
 In the event that separate addresses are not possible (due to finances, children, etc.) you may reside at the same address as your spouse, and still be separated.
-In this type of situation the court will require that the couple prove that while they were dwelling at the same address they no longer lived as a couple.
-This can be complicated and usually requires legal representation.
+In this type of situation, the court will require that the couple prove that while they were dwelling at the same address they no longer lived as a couple.
+This can be complicated and usually requires legal advice and representation.

 A separation agreement is a legally binding contract created between two spouses, at the time of their separation.
 This contract sets out each party’s rights on issues such as: child custody/access, property, debts and child / spousal support.
-The law leaves the decision about having a written separation agreement up to each individual couple.
+The law leaves the decision about having a written agreement up to each individual couple.
 However, it is always strongly recommended as it can be very hard to prove any verbal agreements made by a couple, in a court of law.

-Ideally, it is best to have a separation agreement drafted by a lawyer.
-It is not a rule that a separation agreement must be drafted by a lawyer, and couples are entitled to draft their own agreements.
-Should you choose to create your own separation agreement it is important to check all your provincial requirements so that you know how to successfully write an agreement which will be binding and enforceable by the courts.
+Ideally, it is best to have separation agreements drafted by a lawyer.
+It is not a rule that separation agreements must be drafted by a lawyer, and couples are entitled to draft their own agreements.
+Should you choose to create your own separation agreement it is important to check all your provincial requirements so that you know how to successfully write an agreement that will be binding and enforceable by the courts.
 It can be very difficult and costly to fight for unclear written agreements in court, should one spouse stop respecting the terms of your arrangement.